peterruler/mongo-arm/README.md

 # Build

 - `cd to this directory`
-- In a console run `docker-compose build` and `docker compose up` (e.g. in the internal Microsoft Code console)
+- In a console run `sudo docker-compose build` and `sudo docker-compose up -d` (e.g. in the internal Microsoft Code console)
 - determine your mongodbcontainers ip and change .env connectionstring and build and run, stop, delete, rebuild and rerun!
 - to connect to mongodb container see further steps